 That might be a single illustration or picture related to the question, it might mean you are looking at a picture scene that you can use gestures to point out helpful parts of the scene, or it might be incorporating the students AAC device.
 Since many high-tech AAC devices already include visuals, using aided language input while you are asking the question to your student provides automatic visuals as well as language modeling!

-Using Visuals to Teach the Types of WH Questions
+Using Visuals to Teach the Types of WH Questions in Speech Therapy

 It is also really important to teach the types of WH questions and the types of possible answers before your start “quizzing” your student with mixed WH questions.
 (That’s not to say that you shouldn’t get a baseline before you start working on this skill with students, but I have seen some newer therapists jump right into asking questions without incorporating the teaching piece.)